-- We seek out training opportunities for all adults involved in the setting to ensure that they are able to recognise the
+- Training opportunities are sought for all adults involved in the setting to ensure that they are able to recognise the

-signs and signals of possible physical abuse, emotional abuse, sexual abuse and neglect and that they are aware of the local authority guidelines for making referrals.
+signs and signals of possible physical abuse, emotional abuse, sexual abuse (including child sexual exploitation) and neglect and that they are aware of the local authority guidelines for making

-- We ensure that designated persons receive training in accordance with that recommended by the Local Safeguarding
+- Designated persons receive training in accordance with that recommended by the Local Safeguarding Children Board, every

-- We ensure that all staff know the procedures for reporting and recording their concerns in the
+- We ensure that all staff know the procedures for reporting and recording any concerns they may have about the

 - The layout of the rooms allows for constant supervision.
 No child is left alone with staff or volunteers in a